opencog/atomspace/opencog/persist/sql/README.md

 wish; postgres automatically provides password-less `peer` authentication to your unix username.
-However, the unit-tests do require that a distinct user be created, called `opencog_tester`, although you can bypass this, too, by altering the opencog test configuration file.
+However, the unit-tests do require that a distinct user be created, called `opencog_tester`, although you can bypass this, too, by altering the OpenCog test configuration file.

 The database user is NOT the same thing as a unix user: the login is for the database (only), not the OS.
 In general, you will want to pick a